British Columbia Highway 7

 Highway 7, known for most of its length as the Lougheed Highway and Broadway, is an alternative route to Highway 1 through the Lower Mainland region of British Columbia.
 Whereas the controlled-access Highway 1 follows the southern bank of the Fraser River, Highway 7 follows the northern bank.

-Highway 7 was first commissioned in 1941, and originally went from Vancouver to Harrison Hot Springs, following Dewdney Trunk Road between Port Moody and Port Coquitlam.
-In 1953, Highway 7 was moved to its current alignment between Vancouver and Coquitlam.
+Highway 7 was first commissioned in 1941, and originally went from Vancouver to Harrison Hot Springs; between Port Moody and Port Coquitlam it followed the then existing Dewdney Trunk Road.
+In 1953, Highway 7 between Vancouver and Coquitlam was moved to its current alignment.
 Its eastern end was moved south from Harrison Hot Springs to Agassiz in 1956, and then east to Ruby Creek in 1968.
-Since September 1972, Highway 7 has travelled to a junction with Highway 1 just north of Hope.
+In September 1972, the eastern end of Highway 7 was extended to include a junction with Highway 1 just north of Hope.

 The name of the highway, unlike that of Alberta Premier Peter Lougheed, is pronounced /ˈloʊhiːd/.
 The highway is named after Nelson Seymour Lougheed, MLA for the Dewdney District and the BC Minister of Public Works (1928–1929), who ran a logging company in the area.